itversity/mastering-airflow/03_understanding_basic_operators.md

   * Port: **5432**
 * Before saving, we can test to confirm whether the information is correct or not.

-## Managing Connections using Airflow CLI
+## Develop Airflow DAG using PostgresOperator

-## Getting Started with SQL Operator